-For the majority of businesses, social media is nothing more than a handy bolt-on to their marketing and PR.
+For many businesses, social is seen as just a handy bolt-on to their marketing or PR.
 Others, however, use social media as an opportunity to learn first-hand about the benefits of social business design.

-But the glorious stairway from social media to the truly social (and therefore truly competitive) business is not a given.
-In fact, it appears that for the vast majority, business 2.0 means sticking a widget on it, having a Facebook page, doing a bit of listening to customers or employees, and calling your business ‘social’.
+But the stairway from social media to the social business heaven is not a given.
+In fact, it appears that for the vast majority, social means sticking a widget on it, having a Facebook page, doing a bit of listening to customers or employees, and so on.

 It is 1919.
 Budding Hungarian screenwriter Emeric Pressburger (one half of my all time favourite film makers) leaves Prague for his hometown of Miskolc in his summer break.
 He carries with him one of the first commercially available film projectors.
 He is eager to show it off to his parents.

 One Sunday afternoon, his father suggests he shows a film or two to the local folk who work on the estate – ‘shepherds, coach drivers, farm labourers, who had never seen a film before – or even heard of them.’

 Here’s what happens next – it’s an extract from Pressburger’s biography:

 A group of them turned up in one of the small dusty barns where he had elected to give the show – without their wives.
 ‘They had no idea what to expect and had cautioned their women folk to stay at home.’
 A couple of films were selected, and the audience settle down with expectation as Emeric cranked the handle.

 The films ran for about ten minutes and the improvised blinds were drawn aside and the puzzled group were given a plate of cakes and a glass of beer.
 Emeric’s father asked them what they thought of the spectacle.
 Did they like the woman in the film?
 ‘Woman?’
 What woman?’ responded the old herdsman who was acting as spokesman.